EasternUniversity/java-code-quality/README.md

 ## Release New Version

-After updating one or more of the above dependencies (or anything else in this library), update the [version number](data/version) according to standard numbering practices.
+After updating one or more of the above dependencies (or anything else in this library), update the [version number](data/version) according to [semantic versioning[(https://semver.org/)], where dependency updates are considered minor changes.
 Commit all changes to GitHub.

 Next, run the [`package.sh`](package.sh) script to create a zip package with the following commands: